-- a) All domestic water consumers registered as indigents with the municipality shall receive free the first 6 (six) kl of water consumed per month.
-Thereafter a stepped tariff per kl as determined by the council from time to time shall be applicable on metered water consumption, as set out in the annual tariff list. - b) All other domestic consumers shall be charged for actual water consumption at a stepped tariff per kl as determined by the council from time to time, and as set out in Part 3 of this policy.
+a) All domestic water consumers registered as indigents with the municipality shall receive free the first 6 (six) kl of water consumed per month.
+Thereafter a stepped tariff per kl as determined by the council from time to time shall be applicable on metered water consumption, as set out in the annual tariff list.

-- c) The tariff applicable to domestic consumption of water shall not exceed predetermined limit per kl of the tariff applicable to other categories of consumers.
-All other categories of consumers, including businesses, industries and government, shall pay the same single tariff per kl, irrespective of the volume of water consumed. - d) A basic charge per water meter, as determined by the council from time to time, shall be charged on all water consumers, except registered indigents and consumers using prepaid meters.
+- b) All other domestic consumers shall be charged for actual water consumption at a stepped tariff per kl as determined by the council from time to time, and as set out in Part 3 of this policy. - c) The tariff applicable to domestic consumption of water shall not exceed predetermined limit per kl of the tariff applicable to other categories of consumers.
+All other categories of consumers, including businesses, industries and government, shall pay the same single tariff per kl, irrespective of the volume of water consumed.
+A basic (availability) charge per month shall be charged for undeveloped erven, irrespective of their permitted or intended use. - d) A basic (availability) charge per month shall be charged for undeveloped erven, irrespective of their permitted or intended use. - e) A basic charge per water meter, as determined by the council from time to time, shall be charged on all water consumers, except registered indigents and consumers using prepaid meters.